micaelaneus/strength-as-ccoty/the-lions-remedy-ritual.md

 # RITUAL: The Lion's Remedy

 In the Lion’s roar, we hear an undeniable message: you’ve got to feel it to heal it, and the only way out is through.
 Staying present with difficult emotions is a critical step in any healing process and it inspires this ritual.
 We begin and end with journaling before embarking on a visualization journey to Strength’s meadow.
-Along the way, we pull cards, do a simple banishing/releasing practice, and cure a Lion of mystical indigestion.
+Along the way, we do a simple banishing/releasing practice and cure a Lion of mystical indigestion.

 MATERIALS

 * Journal
 * Small scraps of paper
-* Candle and burn bowl*
+* Candle and burn bowl
 * Other ritual elements such as incense, stone allies, etc.
 * Optional: notes from The Chariot Rides On for the releasing practice

-*Any fire-safe container not used for food prep can become a burn bowl for the releasing practice.
+Any fire-safe container not used for food prep can become a burn bowl for the releasing practice.
 Fireplaces, compost bins, or even toilets work as substitutes.
 Insert the element that corresponds to your method, wherever we invoke fire, like “earth” for composting or “water” for flushing.
 (Think carefully before adding paper to waterways, though.)

 ## OPEN A RITUAL SPACE